Plymouth-Sailboat/SailBoatROS/README.md

 ### Usage

-You should know have access to the nodes of the sailboat :
+You should now have access to the nodes of the sailboat :

 ```
 rosrun sailboat potential_field_node
 ```

-Or you can run prebuilt launch config which will launch the communication with the arduino :
+Or you can run the prebuilt launch config file which will launch the communication with the arduino :

 ```
 roslaunch sailboat start.launch